Building Your Community:

 We recommend investing time in building a solid foundation for your group — and that means creating community.
 Think about this work in three stages: building community, sustaining community, and growing community, keeping in mind that your group will constantly be flowing back and forth between these stages, and can even be in multiple stages at one time.

-A Note on Joy and Hope
+A Note on Hope and Joy

 Keep in mind that sustaining your group means being intentional about self-care — both individually and collectively.
 Don’t forget to take time to check in with each other and make sure you are all getting the support you need.